ekimber/clj-strava/README.md

 Place your secret in a `.lein-env` file `{:strava-secret "your secret" :strava-id 1234}` in the project root, or supply environment variables `STRAVA_SECRET` and `STRAVA_ID`.

+You also want to collect your public access token which you can add to .lein-env or simply store as a def within your clj file.

 NS require :

     (:require [clj-strava.api :as strava]